scholarslab/CodeLab/Week08/README.md

   return sorted_nums
 ```

 Now, save both sorts as different .py files and run both sorts through the command line tool `time`.
 Instead of running something like `python3 random_sort.py`, you can run `time python3 random_sort.py` and it'll tell you how long it took to run.
-For example, running it took me 0.075 total seconds to start up Python, load the dog name script I wrote, and then perform the dog name generation.
+For example, running our dog names script took me 0.075 total seconds to start up Python, load the script, and then perform the dog name generation.

 ```
 ~/projects/sandbox > time python dog_names.py